jcube4u/FabDogs/README.md

 - loading indicator for data loading
 - Caching of Data for a feed list for a period or cache expiry
 - Caching of Images to unnecessary fetches
+- Abstraction of Imageloader to use urlsession by injection

 ## Notes: